Stress and loneliness dog African workers, finds Gallup

 The regional rate of 28% for those experiencing sadness is higher than the global rate of 22%, but regional differences are profound: in South Africa and Senegal, 20% of employees report experiencing sadness a lot of the previous day, 23% in Kenya do so, 24% in Tanzania, 28% in Zambia, 36% in Gambia and 37% in Togo.
 A significantly lower 15% report sadness in Mauritius and 16% in Namibia, while Guinea is much higher at 49%.

-The report shows that one in five employees in the Sub-Saharan region are engaged at work, compared to the global average of 23%, making Africa the seventh most-engaged region overall.
+The report shows that one in five employees in the Sub-Saharan region are engaged at work, compared to the global average of 23%, making Africa the seventh-most-engaged region overall.
 Employee engagement reflects the involvement and enthusiasm of employees in their work and workplace.

 Again there are regional differences: in South Africa, 29% are engaged; in Tanzania, 31%; and in Kenya, 18%, but Senegal shows a significantly higher rate at 40%.
-In contrast, the USA and Canada region boasts an engagement rate of 33%.
+By contrast, the USA and Canada region boasts an engagement rate of 33%.

 Overall, the report found that global employee engagement stagnated and employee wellbeing declined in 2023 after multiple years of steady gains.